 4. SBD Apparel

 They are most popular for their powerlifting accessories such as knee sleeves and singlets, but they also make wrist wraps, t-shirts, deadlift socks, and lifting belts.
-In 2020, they launched the first-ever women’s cut singlet and widened the leg opening on the singlet, and shaped it to better fit the average woman’s body.
+In 2020, they launched the first-ever women’s cut singlet, widened the leg opening on the singlet, and shaped it to better fit the average woman’s body.

 SBD is a major sponsor of the IPF world championship, providing gear and apparel to the competitors who qualify for the international stage.